Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Introduction

+The Weyl connection realization has been generalized into a non-minimal version~\cite{Gomes:2019weyl}.
+This model has proven to also admit cosmological solutions when the Weyl vector is dynamical and identified as a gauge vector~\cite{Baptista:2020}.
+In the latter scenario, it can be safe from Ostrogradsky instabilities (which arise in non-degenerate Lagrangian densities of theories that have higher order derivatives with respect to time, leading to unbounded states of energy) if either the extrinsic curvature scalar of the hypersurface of the space--time foliation is zero or if the Weyl vector has only spatial components~\cite{Baptista:2021}.

-A further analysis of gravity models concerns black holes solutions and their stability.
-In fact, analytic solutions in theories beyond GR are not trivial, and in many cases some assumptions or simplifications are required.
-Thus, black hole solutions were found either assuming constant curvature or using perturbative methods in $f(R)$ theories \cite{CruzDombriz:2009bhsfR,Capozziello:2010bhs,Moon:2011bhs,Rostami:2020bhs,Nashed:2019bhs}, in the non-minimal matter-curvature coupling gravity model imposing the Newtonian limit as in GR \cite{Bertolami:2015bhs} and in Weyl gravity (built from the Weyl tensor) \cite{Harko:2022}, or even looking into quasinormal modes in the latter model \cite{Momennia:2020}.
-Moreover, it is also possible to study the thermodynamics of black hole solutions \cite{Wald:2001} in modified gravity \cite{Heisenberg:2017bhsvectortensor,Fan:2018bhsvectortensorthermodynamics,Moffat:2016bhsthermodynamics,Ghaderi:2016bhsthermodynamics,Gomes:2020bhsthermodynamics,Sebastiani:2011bhsthermodynamics,Mureika:2016}.
+A further analysis of gravity models concerns black hole solutions and their stability.
+In~fact, analytic solutions in theories beyond general relativity are not trivial, and~in many cases some assumptions or simplifications are required.
+Thus, black hole solutions have been found by assuming constant curvature, by using perturbative methods in $f(R)$ theories~\cite{CruzDombriz:2009bhsfR,Capozziello:2010bhs,Moon:2011bhs,Rostami:2020bhs,Nashed:2019bhs}, in~the non-minimal matter--curvature coupling gravity model imposing the Newtonian limit (as in general relativity~\cite{Bertolami:2015bhs} and Weyl gravity built from the Weyl tensor \cite{Harko:2022}), or~even by looking into quasinormal modes in the latter model~\cite{Momennia:2020}.
+Moreover, it is also possible to study the thermodynamics of black hole solutions~\cite{Wald:2001} in modified gravity~\cite{Heisenberg:2017bhsvectortensor,Fan:2018bhsvectortensorthermodynamics,Moffat:2016bhsthermodynamics,Ghaderi:2016bhsthermodynamics,Gomes:2020bhsthermodynamics,Sebastiani:2011bhsthermodynamics}.

-Thus, in this manuscript one aims at finding black hole solutions in the context of non-minimally coupled Weyl connection gravity.
+Thus, in~this manuscript, we aim to find black hole solutions in the context of non-minimally coupled Weyl connection~gravity.

-The paper is organized as follows.
-In Section \ref{sec:model}, we present the model and some of its properties.
-In the next section, we find the Schwarzschild black hole solutions both in vacuum and assuming matter contribution in the form of a cosmological constant.
-In Section \ref{Sec:RN}, we study Reissner-Nordstrøm-like solutions in these theories.
-Finally, we draw our conclusions in Section \ref{Sec:conclusions}. \\
+The rest of this paper is organized as follows.
+In~Section~\ref{sec:model}, we present the model and some of its properties.
+In~the next section, we find the Schwarzschild black hole solutions both in a vacuum and assuming matter contribution in the form of a cosmological constant.
+In~Section~\ref{Sec:RN}, we study Reissner--Nordstrøm-like solutions in these theories.
+Finally, we draw our conclusions in Section~\ref{Sec:conclusions}.